Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 When you are visiting Kathmandu and Pokhara, you will have many options for hotels, hostels, or private rooms.
 While hiking in the Himalayas, you will stay in tea houses along the way.

-Best accommodation options in Kathamandu:
+Best accommodation options in Kathmandu:

 Best accommodation options in Pokhara: